moorepants/learn-multibody-dynamics/loads.rst

 Specifying Forces and Torques
 =============================

-Forces are bound vectors that can be considered acting on specific points, thus we will always need a vector and a point to fully describe the force.
+Forces are bound vectors, so we have to define their lines of action.
+This is best done by specifying the points on which each force acts, thus we will always use a vector and a point to fully describe the force.
 Methods and functions in SymPy Mechanics that make use of forces will typically require a tuple containing a point and a vector, for example the resultant force :math:`R^{S/B_o}` acting on the mass center of the car would be specified like
 so: